qiongshuai/ShipYOLO/README.md

 -- Structured data processing: Pandas 2.0.3
 -- Excel export functionality: XlsxWriter 3.1.2

+### Dataset available
+You can dowload all dataset from https://www.kaggle.com/datasets/louisaberdeen/masati-v2

 ### Installation Steps
 - Open a terminal and navigate to the directory of the current project folder.
 - Install all required dependencies via pip: